101 Cooking For Two

 • 1 teaspoon Garlic powder

-Instructions
+Step-by-Step Instructions

-removing membrane from baby back ribs
+removing membrane from baby back ribs.

 • If you want to use liquid smoke, rub a small amount on the ribs before the dry rub.
 Use a commercial rub or make your own.
-Apply a good coat of the rub.
+Apply a light coat of the rub.

-arranging ribs in the crock pot
+arrange ribs in the crock pot.

-cooked ribs still in the crock pot
+cooked ribs in crock pot with drainage.

 Recipe Notes